-The haziness in a scene as experienced through our eyes or as captured by a camera has a lot to do with how a human or a camera perceives an object or a scene.
-The light first falls on the object and subsequently some of it gets absorbed by the object itself, and the rest is reflected back.
-The viewed or recorded image should ideally reveal the original colour contrast and brightness of the scene.
-However, the medium between the object and the camera can decrease the amount of light which reaches the camera.
-The particles in the atmospheric medium reflect ambient light which gets added to the directly transmitted component to produce a hazy effect in the captured image.
-When there is haze or fog in the air, the suspended particles block the reflected light causing a shift in colours and poor contrast.
-To add more, this also sometimes createa white veil that results in bad picture quality.
+The haziness in a scene, as experienced through our eyes or captured by a camera, is due to how both humans and cameras perceive objects or scenes.
+Light first falls on an object, with some of it being absorbed by the object and the rest being reflected back.
+The ideal image should reveal the original color contrast and brightness of the scene.
+However, the medium between the object and the camera can reduce the amount of light that reaches the camera.

 To solve this issue, Prof. A. N. Rajagopalan and Srimanta Mandal have devised a post-processing technique to mitigate the effect of haziness.
 To do this, the scientists modeled portions of haze in the image from the standpoint of the image formation process itself.
 They worked to correct specific aspects responsible for haziness in an image viz. the decrease in intensity of light and change in image colour due to haze.
 They based their research on the premise that if an image is considered as comprising of several local patches, then the similarity with the neighboring patches must relate to the similarity in-depth of the image as well.
 In case there are abrupt changes in patch similarity then it will typically imply change in-depth information too.